Language acquisition: Meaning

 Children learn, on average, ten to fifteen new word meanings each day, but only one of these can be accounted for by direct instruction.
 The other nine to fourteen word meanings must have been acquired in some other way.
 It has been proposed that children acquire these meanings through processes modeled by latent semantic analysis; that is, when they encounter an unfamiliar word, children use contextual information to guess its rough meaning correctly.
-A child may expand the meaning and use of certain words that are already part of its mental lexicon in order to denominate anything that is somehow related but for which it does not know the specific word.
-For instance, a child may broaden the use of mummy and dada in order to indicate anything that belongs to its mother or father, or perhaps every person who resembles its own parents; another example might be to say rain while meaning I don't want to go out.
+A child may expand the meaning and use of certain words that are already part of their mental lexicon in order to denominate anything that is somehow related but for which they do not know the specific word.
+For instance, a child may broaden the use of mummy and dada in order to indicate anything that belongs to their mother or father, or perhaps every person who resembles their own parents; another example might be to say rain while meaning I don't want to go out.

 There is also reason to believe that children use various heuristics to infer the meaning of words properly.
 Markman and others have proposed that children assume words to refer to objects with similar properties ("cow" and "pig" might both be "animals") rather than to objects that are thematically related ("cow" and "milk" are probably not both "animals").
 Children also seem to adhere to the "whole object assumption" and think that a novel label refers to an entire entity rather than to one of its parts.
-This assumption along with other resources, such as grammar and morphological cues or lexical constraints, may help aid the child in acquiring word meaning, but conclusions based on such resources may sometimes conflict.
+This assumption along with other resources, such as grammar and morphological cues or lexical constraints, may help the child in acquiring word meaning, but conclusions based on such resources may sometimes conflict.